 Global history is one of the leading new approaches in recent years that has helped to transform the study of the past.
 The contemporary trends summarized under the term “globalization” have lent urgency to research that examines historical processes, networks, identities, and events across the boundaries of the nation-states that traditionally served as the privileged framework for much of the discipline.
 Historians worldwide have contributed to exciting research on the trends that so many societies have undergone together—whether economic and demographic, religious and cultural, or political and military.
 In the process, global history has drawn on the expertise of political scientists, sociologists, art historians, economists, anthropologists, and others.

 Harvard University has among the greatest concentrations of scholars anywhere who are interested in this approach to the study of the human past.
 At the same time, the study of global history at the University has lacked any programmatic cohesion as a field.
-Sven Beckert, Laird Bell Professor of History, and Charles S. Maier, Leverett Saltonstall Professor of History, with the encouragement of Beth Simmons, former Weatherhead Center Director, have created an institutional framework for global history at Harvard.
+Sven Beckert, Laird Bell Professor of History, and Charles S. Maier, Leverett Saltonstall Professor of History, with the encouragement of Beth Simmons, former Weatherhead Center director, have created an institutional framework for global history at Harvard.
 Their goal is to make Harvard one of the world's leading centers for research and teaching in global history.

-In 2016–2017, the team continues an ongoing seminar on global history and welcomes a cohort of postdoctoral scholars and visiting fellows from Brazil, Canada, India, Switzerland, Colombia, France, Italy, the United States, and Germany.
-The Initiative has negotiated strategic partnerships with leading centers for global history abroad: the International Institute of Social History in Amsterdam, Université Cheikh Anta Diop de Dakar in Senegal, East China Normal University in Shanghai, University of Delhi in India, and University of São Paulo in Brazil.
+In 2018–2019, we will continue the popular seminar on global history and welcome a cohort of postdoctoral scholars and visiting fellows from India, Switzerland, Poland, France, and the United States.
+We have negotiated strategic partnerships with leading centers for global history abroad: the International Institute of Social History in Amsterdam, Université Cheikh Anta Diop de Dakar in Senegal, East China Normal University in Shanghai, University of Delhi in India, and University of São Paulo in Brazil.
 Embedding WIGH in a network of like-minded institutions around the globe inserts Harvard students and scholars into the networks of research on global history and provides bases for their research sojourns abroad.
-Global history is a global activity, and with the Weatherhead Initiative to focus its own contributions, Harvard can play a key role in helping to shape this cooperative endeavor.
+Global history is a global activity, and with WIGH serving as a cohesive hub, Harvard can play a key role in helping shape this cooperative endeavor.